illumos/ipd/ipd/0018/README.md

    * overlay: Add package manifest

 3. Follow-ups

+  > Each of these will be reviewed and integrated separately.

 * Add missing overlay class to show-link description
 * Add stderr as default varpd bunyan stream